Friday, 8 November 2013

 Addendum:

 While researching at the National Archives in Kew, London - I found the file with the photographs of Vanla and the letter to the naval authorities who had requisitioned the much loved boat during wartime.
 For some reason the story and the photos struck a chord within me and I wrote the post about the boat with the unusual name.
-It was some ten years ago that I published the story on my blog.
-I never found out why it was called Vanla .......until recently when I received a message on the blog and a separate email from Tim Oxley.
+It was some ten years ago (in November 2013) that I published the story on my blog.
+I never found out why it was called Vanla .......until recently (2024) when I received a message on the blog and a separate email from Tim Oxley.
 It was his grandfather, Commander Clive D. Arbuthnot, who commisioned the consruction of the cabin cruiser.
 He named the boat after his daughter whose name was Vanla.
 The daughter's name was an anagram of the word 'naval' .........he being a distinguished naval officer who loved the service.
 Sadly Vanla passed away in March this year.

 Sources: